Zorion opacum: Life history

 Adults have been recorded between early November and early March (warmer months).
-Rearing records of collected larvae have reported females taking 216-245 days to mature whereas male took 216-245 days.
+Rearing records of collected larvae have reported females taking 216–245 days to mature whereas male took 216–245 days.

-Diet

 Like other Zorion, the adults feed on pollen whereas the larvae are known to feed on the bark and trunks of plants.
-They have been successful reared from Veronica barkeri, Myrsine chathamica, Myrsine coxii and Plagianthus.
+The larvae have been successful reared to maturity from plants endemic to the Chatham Islands such as Veronica barkeri, Myrsine chathamica, Myrsine coxii and Plagianthus.

 Conservation status

 Under the New Zealand Threat Classification System, this species is listed as "Naturally Uncommon" with the qualifiers of "Range Restricted" and "Island Endemic".
-This is due to it being only known from the Chatham Islands.
+This is due to the species only occurring on the Chatham Islands.